QuantumPhysx2/Homelab/README.md

 ## 2.3 Dynamic Host Control Protocol (DHCP)
 <!--
 After installing the DHCP package and creating a scope, you must Authorize the service.
+You should notice that the icons for IPv4 and IPv6 change from RED to GREEN.
 -->